 Pro-abortionists allege that Catholics can ignore a Church teaching that has not been held from the very beginning of its history, implying that, if it had been taught from the beginning, they would be obliged to obey it.
-From the very beginning of her history, the Church has always taught that abortion is gravely sinful.
+From the very beginning of her history, the Catholic Church on abortion has been consistent: she has always taught that abortion is gravely sinful.

 Religious Coalition for Abortion Rights (now RCRC).
 June 1978 propaganda pamphlet entitled “ABORTION: Why Religious Organizations in the United States Want to Keep it Legal.”

 St. Basil the Great, priest (c.
 329-379), First Canonical Letter, from the work Three Canonical Letters.
 Canons 2 and 8.
 Loeb Classical Library, Volume III, pages 20 to 23.

 Ruth Barnett.
 They Weep On My Doorstep [Beaverton, Oregon: Halo Publishers], 1969, pages 106 and 107.

 The Didache (“The Lord’s Instruction to the Gentiles through the Twelve Apostles”).
 II, 2, translated by J.A.
 Kleist, S.J., Ancient Christian Writers, Volume 6.
 Westminster, 1948, page 16.